Edu2805/crud-angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` into frontend folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Performing this step you will be running the front end.

+To persist the data, you will need to run the back end.
+Run `ng serve` into backend folder for a dev server.
+The application will automatically reload.

 ## Views
 <p align="center"><img src="https://github.com/Edu2805/crud-angular/blob/main/frontend/src/assets/img/tela_inicial.png" title="Readme"/></p>